oweise/k8s-hello/README.md

 ## Clean up

-To keep your cluster from causing costs you can pull everything down again like following:
+To keep your cluster from causing costs you can pull everything down again like follows:

 ### Delete kubernetes resources